osmhpi/fuzzed/README.md

+> This project is unmaintained.
+>
+> It should not be run exposed to the Internet or placed behind a secure
+> reverse proxy with authentication in front.
+>
+> All versions are pinned so that the `Dockerfile` should build.
+For a
+> working example please see `docker-compose.yml`.
+>
+> Graphs cannot be imported via the user interface.
+> However the database can be backed up
+> (`docker compose exec ore-db pg_dump -U ore -d ore > backup.sql`)
+> and restored
+> (`docker-compose exec -T ore-db psql -U ore -d ore < backup.sql`).
+> For this, make sure to remember your username.
+> If the database is already used, it can be dropped by running
+> `docker-compose exec ore-db dropdb -U ore ore` and recreated empty by
+> running `docker-compose exec ore-db createdb -U ore ore`.

 [![Build Status](https://travis-ci.org/troeger/fuzzed.svg?branch=master)](https://travis-ci.org/troeger/fuzzed)
 [![Security Status](https://pyup.io/repos/github/troeger/fuzzed/shield.svg)]( https://pyup.io/repos/github/troeger/fuzzed/)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/troeger/fuzzed/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/troeger/fuzzed/?branch=master)

 # ORE - The Open Reliability Editor (former FuzzEd)

-> This is a legacy application without maintenance.
-This is not meant to run anywhere exposed to the internet.
-Please make sure to run a reverse proxy with basicauth in front.
-All versions are pinned so that the `Dockerfile` can build.
-For a working example please see `docker-compose.yml`.
-Make sure to remember your username.
-Because there is no import, you can back up you db with all graphs `docker compose exec ore-db pg_dump -U ore -d ore > backup.sql` and load with `docker-compose exec -T ore-db psql -U ore -d ore < backup.sql`.
-If the database is already used, you can drop the old one with `docker-compose exec ore-db dropdb -U ore ore` and create an empty new one with `docker-compose exec ore-db createdb -U ore ore`.
-Make sure to keep all data safe.

 Note: FuzzEd becomes ORE.
 We are in the middle of that process, so don't get confused while both names are still in use.